valeriyshevchenko90/WhereToGo/README.md

 # Where To Go with account in the corporate environment.
 Due to security assessments of different projects, I found different leaked/exposed accounts on the domain of the organization.
 But every time it was so difficult to discover the place where I can reuse those credentials and how can I expand my attack surface.
+I started collecting a list of popular technological services which might have high value in case of improper access.
 This project should help researchers, pentesters, bounty-hunters to expand the risks of compromised accounts in the corporate environment.

-# Story behind WhereToGo project
-> Due Penetration testing activities for one customer it was discovered leaked employee credentials.
-First of all thouse crdentials were checked on the corporate environment but later on I realized that such credentials could work on other important cloud services.
-I started collecting such a list of popular technological services which might have high value in case of improper access.
->

 #
 Service Name | Trusted login providers